Real Madrid vs Chelsea results & highlights: Benzema breaks Blues heart, denies Champions League return in ET

-Chelsea looked set for one of the best European nights in their history at the Bernabeu, as they looked to pull off a 3-1 deficit from the first leg.
+Chelsea looked set for one of the best European nights in club history but were denied at the Bernabeu by Real Madrid superstar Karim Benzema, who sent the Spanish giants into the semi-finals of the Champions League.

+Thomas Tuchel’s men entered Tuesday night’s clash with the aim of pulling off a massive 3-1 deficit from the first leg.

-Madrid midfield went through the game at Stamford Bridge, and Thomas Tuchel adjusted accordingly.
-A back four added in midfield, with Ruben-Loftus Cheek, made all the difference for the visitors, who played for a tie much like the home team.
+The Madrid midfield had run through the game at Stamford Bridge, and Tuchel adjusted accordingly.
+A back four paired in midfield with a Ruben-Loftus cheek made all the difference for Chelsea, who, like the home team, played mostly for a tie.

 Chelsea played with aggression and purpose, and spent most of the game in Madrid’s half.
-Mason Mount’s goal quickly gave them hope, and for the bulk of the first half, Real Madrid looked like they were waiting half-time.
+Mason Mount’s goal quickly gave them hope, and for the bulk of the first half Real Madrid looked like they were waiting…

-If they were, it didn’t help them much.
-Rudiger led Chelsea level minutes in the second half, and the tie was balanced.
-Real Madrid started playing…

 Read Full News